NBA on NBC: First iteration (1954–1962)

-NBC also during the 1957–58 season, broadcast a game in Detroit between Cincinnati and the Pistons on March 15.
-It was after this game, on the flight home to Cincinnati, that Maurice Stokes became ill and later suffered a seizure, fell into a coma and was left permanently paralyzed.
+NBC also during the 1957–58 season, broadcast a game in Detroit between Cincinnati and the Pistons on March 15; after this game, on the flight home to Cincinnati, that Maurice Stokes became ill and later suffered a seizure, fell into a coma, and was left permanently paralyzed.
 This was the delayed reaction from having hit his head in a game three days earlier.
 Stokes died in April 1970.

 In the 1958–59 season, Curt Gowdy worked alone on all games except on March 15 (New York at Syracuse, when Gowdy worked with Bud Palmer), April 5 (Minneapolis at Boston with Lindsey Nelson).
 The 1959 NBA All-Star Game marked the first time that the All-Star Game was nationally televised.
 However, NBC only broadcast the second half at 10 p.m.
 Eastern Time, in lieu of its Friday Night Fights telecast.
 The fact that the All-Star Game prior to this, was almost always played on a Tuesday night meant that NBC would have had to sacrifice most, if not all, of their evening programming.
 In the first few years, that would have meant taking off Milton Berle's program, which was starting to slide, but still would have made more money for the network than a pro basketball game.
 Plus, NBA owners weren't terribly savvy when it came to working with television in this era, so they probably refused network requests to put it in a weekend afternoon slot.

 During the 1959–60 season, Curt Gowdy worked alone most on Saturday games while Lindsey Nelson worked alone on most Sunday games.
 Nelson also worked on Saturday April 2 (St. Louis at Boston) during the playoffs.
 Marty Glickman meanwhile, worked alone on December 6 (St. Louis at Cincinnati), January 2–3 (New York Knicks at Cincinnati and Boston at Syracuse), February 28 (Philadelphia at Detroit), March 13 (Philadelphia at Syracuse), 20 (Boston at Philadelphia), and 27 (St. Louis at Boston), and April 3 (Boston at St. Louis).
 Finally, Bill O'Donnell worked alone on March 12 (Minneapolis at Detroit), 19 (St. Louis at Minneapolis), and 26 (Minneapolis at St. Louis).